Ethanol-induced non-lamellar phases in phospholipids: Biomembranes and phospholipid bilayers

 Biological membranes are found in both prokaryotic and eukaryotic cells.
 They surround cells and organelles with a semi-permeable barrier that prevents free flow of substances.
 The membrane consists of a phospholipid bilayer structure and often embedded or otherwise associated proteins, along with cholesterol and glycolipids.
 The phospholipid bilayer is a two-layer structure mainly composed of phospholipids, which are amphiphilic molecules that have hydrophilic and hydrophobic regions.
 The hydrophilic region contains the polar head group.
 This region is exposed to aqueous substances located mainly in the exterior portion of the biomembrane.
-The hydrophilic region consists of the non-polar acyl chains or fatty acids groups facing the interior of the biomembrane.
+The hydrophobic region consists of the non-polar acyl chains or fatty acids groups facing the interior of the biomembrane.
 Phospholipids consist of two non-polar hydrocarbon chains with ester or ether bonds to the phosphate group which is also linked by ester or ether bonds to the polar hydrophilic region.
 The phospholipid carries a negative charge due to the presence of the phosphate group.
 Its overall polarity depends on the charges of the hydroxyl groups or alcohols such as choline, ethanolamine, inositol, serine, etc. attached to the phosphate group.
 There are six basic functions that are associated with biomembranes: